tazama-lf/docs/Product/configuration-management.md

 "id": "099@1.0.0"
 ```

-The rule would typically be known as “rule 099” and is called the rule name.
-The deployed version of the rule processor would be “1.0.0” and is called the rule processor version.
+The rule would typically be known as "rule 099" and is called the rule name.
+The deployed version of the rule processor would be "1.0.0" and is called the rule processor version.

 In reality system processors are deployed from their GitHub source code via Jenkins.
-Rule processors are version- or source-controlled using GitHub’s native source control functionality and changes to a rule processor’s source code are fully accounted for between versions.
+Rule processors are version- or source-controlled using GitHub's native source control functionality and changes to a rule processor's source code are fully accounted for between versions.

 The configuration of a particular processor is handled separately from the processor source code.
-The configuration of a specific version of a processor may be changed without changing the underlying code and will then result in a new behavior in the rule processor’s execution.
+The configuration of a specific version of a processor may be changed without changing the underlying code and will then result in a new behavior in the rule processor's execution.
 The same rule processor version may even be deployed multiple times with a different configuration applied to each of the different instances.

-In order to manage multiple consecutive or parallel versions of a processor’s configuration, each configuration file contains a configuration version attribute as well:
+In order to manage multiple consecutive or parallel versions of a processor's configuration, each configuration file contains a configuration version attribute as well:

 ```
 "cfg": "1.0.0"